-Between 1960-2023, Russia's birthrate declined from 2.5 births per woman to 1.5, which is below that required to maintain the population but higher than neighboring Ukraine (1.2) and Poland (1.3).
+Between 1960-2024, Russia's birthrate declined from 2.5 births per woman to 1.5, which is below that required to maintain the population but higher than neighboring Ukraine (1.2) and Poland (1.3).
 While most urban Russian families have only one or two children, some rural families have more.

 Russia became the world's first country to legalize abortion in 1920.
 Although Russia's abortion rate is more than three times the US rate, it has declined in recent years due to improved sexual education and availability of contraception.
-However, President Vladimir Putin has urged abortion prevention strategies to offset Russia's population decline (see p.
-1 of Political and Social Relations), and some women were denied access to free abortions during the 2020 COVID-19 lockdown (see p.
-6 of Sustenance and Health).
+However, President Vladimir Putin has urged abortion prevention strategies to offset Russia's population decline (see Political and Social Relations), and some women were denied access to free abortions during the 2020 COVID-19 lockdown (see Sustenance and Health).